 The input to the filter is taken from a reader and its output is passed to a itk::RescaleIntensityImageFilter and then to a writer.
+The scaler and writer are both templated over the image type, so we instantiate a separate pipeline for the voronoi partition map starting at the scaler.

 '''

+labeler->SetInput(reader->GetOutput() );

-filter->SetInput( reader->GetOutput() );
+filter->SetInput( labeler->GetOutput() );

 scaler->SetInput( filter->GetOutput() );

 writer->SetInput( scaler->GetOutput() );

 '''